yarocruz/yarocruz.github.io/_posts/2020-01-12-Bootcamp-Week-3.md

 This stuff isn't easy.
 And it's not going to get any easier.
 Compared to the time it takes to be fluent with HTML and CSS, getting a solid understanding on JavaScript takes double or even triple the time.

 Take Functions for example.
-The seem pretty straightforward.
+They seem pretty straightforward.
 They are a thing that wraps around a chunk of code that you can reuse.
 But they also have arguments and most of the time need a return keyword.
 This part isn't as straightforward.

 If you're a fellow Bootcamper reading this, my advice is to put in that extra time outside of class.
 Write code by hand for a bit.
 Use white boards or pen and paper.
 Draw what a loop does.
 Think of the open and close parenthesis of a function '()' as a button that gets pressed.
 If that button doesn't get pressed, if that button isn't there, that function won't do anything.
 (Unless that function is thrown as an argument in another functions).